sonocotta/esp32-audio-dock/README.md

 spi_config = mosi=11,clk=12,host=2,miso=13
 ```

+### Flashing ESP32-S3

+ESP32-S3 boards have two ways of firmware update: (1) similarly to classing ESP32, they can be flashed over built-in UART, or (2) uniquely for S3, over built-in USB host controller.
+Since it is firmware-controlled, and may be disabled if not used (or, more commonly, not available with factory default empty firmware).
+When come unflashed ESP32-S3 device comes into a boot loop, with a USB-CDC device appearing and disappearing every second, and **requires a special flashing initialisation sequence to get flashed**:

+- Press IO0 (FLASH) button and keep it pressed
+- Press RESET button and release FLASH button after
+- ESP32-S3 will enter download mode and USB-CDC device will appear and stay available
+- Run flashing routine as usual, either through web-serial or `esp_tool`
+- This time, it is not possible to reboot device over USB, so press RESET once more
+- Device will boot normally into firmware and if USB-CDC is enabled in the firmware, you will be able to flash it normally, download mode and reset sequence will work over USB.
+- If you manage to flash firmware without USB-CDC support, you need to go through above equence once more

 ## Hardware

 Please visit the [hardware](/hardware/) section for board schematics and PCB designs.
 Note that PCBs are shared as multi-layer PDFs.